Processions of the Holy Week of Mendrisio

 The Processions are held in Mendrisio on Maundy Thursday and Good Friday every year.
 An unmissable and unique event, where history becomes a spectacle in the perpetuation of tradition.
 As they make their way through the streets of the town, a soft light is given off by the “Trasparenti”, translucent paintings on canvas mounted on “boxes” and lit up from within.
 Crafted using a special technique dating back to the eighteenth century, the “Trasparenti” are a characteristic feature of the Processions and a fundamental element of the candidacy.
 The Maundy Thursday Procession represents the Passion and the Stations of the Cross, featuring around 270 participants.
 The Good Friday Procession is more austere and solemn, with over 700 participants.
 Intangible cultural heritage since 2019.
 Intangible Cultural Heritage since 2019.

 In the last decade of the nineteenth century, the socio-economic circumstances of the Canton finally allowed a considerable investment in the restoration and renewal of the processions.
-On that occasion the newborn committee, which still manages the entire organisation, decided to set the year 1898 as the first centenary of the reorganization because one of the few historical documents that is still preserved and which mentions the "landfogto" [landvogt], that is the Swiss governor of the Italian-speaking provinces present at the head of the district from the 16th century until 1798.
+On that occasion the newborn committee, which still manages the entire organisation, decided to set the year 1898 as the first centenary of the reorganization.
+This is based on one of the few historical documents that is still preserved and which mentions the landfogto [landvogt], that is the Swiss governor of the Italophone provinces who was in charge of the district from the 16th century until 1798.

 Did you know?